What is Clifford Materials Reactivity Testing?

 which causes little or no reaction in one individual can prove harmful

-Since these effects may vary in each of us, it is vital that these factors
+Since these effects may vary in each of us, it is vital that these material sensitivities

 be considered when choosing dental and other materials for use in

-the body, especially in patients with special or unique health concerns.
+the body, especially in patients with rare or unique health concerns.

 Clifford Materials Reactivity Testing (CMRT) provides dentists and physicians